tinacms/tinacms/_docs/dev-badge.md

 1. Join [Tina's Discord channel](https://discord.com/invite/zumN63Ybpf) - You can leave a message on the `#introductions`, i.e.:

    > Hi, I am trying out TinaCMS with {{ TECH eg. NextJS }}
-     After I have evaluated TinaCMS, I plan to use it in to build {{ BLOG, PORTFOLIO, DOCUMENTATION SITE, ETC }}
+     After I have evaluated TinaCMS, I plan to use it to build {{ BLOG, PORTFOLIO, DOCUMENTATION SITE, ETC }}
      Previous CMSs I have used include {{ FILL IN }}

 2. Get TinaCMS running and deploy a site using [tina.io](https://tina.io) and [TinaCloud](https://app.tina.io/signin)